NATURAL SYSTEMS

 Many farmers make the mistake of treating compacted soil with organic acids in an effort to stimulate soil organisms and make the soil healthier.
 This will only exacerbate the problem as it will stimulate the organisms that are present – anaerobic organisms and pathogens – to multiply.

-To control pest and diseases naturally, diverse aerobic microbial populations and thus, well aerated soils are a prerequisite.
-An inexpensive and efficient solution is to inoculate the soil regularly with diverse aerobic organisms as found in Ecosoil’s Compost Tea.
+To control pests and diseases naturally, diverse aerobic microbial populations and thus, well aerated soils are a prerequisite.
+An inexpensive and efficient solution is to inoculate the soil regularly with diverse aerobic organisms as found in Ecosoil Compost Tea.

 Being aerobic, they need oxygen for their survival and will immediately upon application start working, decomposing organic matter, producing glues and gums to bind soil particles into aggregates and thus create the pore space necessary for air to enter the soil.